guzmanwolfrank/aws.cloud.wordpress/instructions.md

  If you need to catchup on your Elastic Beanstalk skills, head to [https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.html] to launch your first Beanstalk environment.
 Get acquainted, if necessary-- and head back to this tutorial.

+Tools required for this project:
+        Command Line Terminal or Shell>> to run commands Default VPC >> Default when launching Amazon RDS.
+All new accounts include a default VPC in each Region.
+        AWS Regions >> This project uses EFS, which only works in certain AWS Regions.
+To find supported Regions, saee the AWS General                          Reference for Amazon Elastic File System.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
 Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.